TUM-FAF/IDE/MIDPS_LAB_1.md

 ### Laboratory Requirements:
   - for _Basic Level_ (grade 5 || 6) you should be able to:
     - connect to a server using SSH
-    - run at least 2 sample programs from provided HelloWolrdPrograms set
+    - run at least 2 sample programs from provided HelloWorldPrograms set
     - initialize and make a commit using a VCS
   - for _Normal Level_ (grade 7 || 8) you should be able to:
     - initialize an empty repository